specialized mental health care for dc professionals who want deeper understanding

 meet dc therapist dr. ann krajewski, psyd

-So many women can feel like their problems aren’t big enough to ask for help - that someone else is in more need than you.
-I am here to tell you that it just isn’t true!
+So many people in Washington DC feel their problems aren't significant enough to ask for help—that someone else needs mental health care more than they do.
+I firmly believe this isn't true.
 You deserve to have your voice heard and your needs taken seriously.

 HEALING CAN BE MESSY AND COMPLICATED BUT YOU DON’T HAVE TO NAVIGATE IT ALONE.